Open NowMixed

 Who is eligible for the Afghanistan Inquiry Legal Assistance Scheme?

-• Applicant is a current or former member of the Australian Defence Force
+• Applicant must be a current or former member of the Australian Defence Force.

-• The Office of the Special Investigator or the Australian Federal Police has asked the applicant to provide evidence, or
+• Applicant may be eligible if the Office of the Special Investigator or the Australian Federal Police has asked them to provide evidence.

-• The applicant has been asked or compelled by the court, prosecution or defence to provide evidence in criminal proceedings related to the AFP/OSI Afghanistan investigation, or
+• Applicant may be eligible if they have been asked or compelled by the court, prosecution or defence to provide evidence in criminal proceedings related to the AFP/OSI Afghanistan investigation.

-• The applicant has been charged with a crime related to matters that are the subject of the AFP/OSI Afghanistan investigation, or
+• Applicant may be eligible if they have been charged with a crime related to matters that are the subject of the AFP/OSI Afghanistan investigation.

-• The applicant has been served with a Potentially Affected Person Notice by the Inspector-General of the Australian Defence Force, or a similar notice by another relevant authority, in relation to those matters
+• Applicant may be eligible if they have been served with a Potentially Affected Person Notice by the Inspector-General of the Australian Defence Force, or a similar notice by another relevant authority, relating to the AFP/OSI Afghanistan investigation.

 3